lachieh/Pancake-DisplayProjectName/README.md

 # Pancake Plugin: Display Project Name
-A simple plugin to enable the display of the project name on invoices
+A simple plugin for [Panecake App](https://www.pancakeapp.com/ref/qetTcQ) to enable the display of the project name on invoices.

 ## Instructions